 Rochester and Rutherford Hall offer their menu online.

 Yes – the fee for halls of residence is packaged for the academic year and is not separated out.
 The total is due whether you are there or not, so if you miss meals, this is your choice.
 If you know you will miss the meal time due to another engagement, check with the staff beforehand – you can arrange to have a late dinner or packaged lunch put aside for you.

 All fully-catered halls have small common area(s) set aside per floor or building which has basic equipment such as hot water facilities (eg jug or zip), microwave and a sink.
 Although these areas will be cleaned regularly, you would still be expected to take responsibility for cleaning up after yourself if you use these facilities.
 Some halls also have other kitchen facilities such as an oven available to students in common room areas.

 The self-catered halls all have kitchens equipped with essentials.

 Residents at Ilam Apartments, Sonoda Christchurch Campus, Kirkwood Avenue Hall and Hayashi have the option of purchasing meal plans during the academic year (February - November) at University Hall.
 If you are on a self-catered contract at Tupuānuku, you are able to purchase meals from the kitchen on site.

-Applications for accommodation open on 1 August 2020 and are due by 24 September 2020 for a February start.
-Applications are due by 1 May 2021 for a July 2021 start.
-Late applications will be accepted but processed after 23 October 2020.
+Applications for accommodation open on 1 August 2021 and are due by 12 noon on 22 September 2021 for a February start.
+Applications are due by 1 May 2022 for a July 2022 start.
+Late applications will be accepted but processed after 21 October 2021.